KellyCahill/Circadian-Analysis-/README.md

 # Expression data
 - 13914 genes (all genes that were used in the full analysis in the paper)
-- Data has already been filtered according to method discussed in the supplement
+- Data has already been filtered according to method discussed in the paper supplement
 - Expression units are in log2 CPM

 # Demo: